nnako/freeplane-python-io/README.md

 (API) for Python as well as a command line interface (CLI) both to interact with Freeplane mindmap files, directly.

+## features

+These are the main features of the package:

+- create, read and modify Freeplane mindmaps<br>at least in theory, this package will not touch anything it does not know within an opened mindmap. so, you can read big maps, change them where you like and save them without any information loss.

+- disregard version of Freeplane mindmap<br>even Freemind mindmaps should be usable

+- find nodes within a mindmap<br>based on the node's id, core text, attributes, details, notes, link or icons any node can be found within the mindmap

+- navigate through the mindmap tree<br>based on parent and children methods it is possible to reach every node

+- retrieve from and modify information from arbitrary nodes<br>core text / html, notes, details, ...

+- create and modify node's attributes<br>core text / html, notes, details, ...

+- manage node links

+- set and manage node styles

+- create and manage arrow links

 ## installation

 ```bash